 My previous posts about this topic:

 The Whole Life Challenge is a great opportunity to explore just how much you can accomplish each day.
 My favorite thing about the challenge is that it forces you to make yourself a priority.
 Even though that can be tough at first, as you get used to the lifestyle changes, things get easier!
 To find out more about the challenge, please get in touch.
-If you’re ready to sign up with a team who is ready to support you to the finish line, then follow this link to register with my team – Worldwide Warriors.
+If you’re ready to sign up with a team who is ready to support you to the finish line, then click here or on the banner below.